skip to content

 • be kept indoors at the owner’s premises or within fencing of the premises to prevent the dog escaping

-• wear a collar that complies with the requirements of the Dog and Cat Management Board at all times, unless it would be injurious to its health
+• wear a collar that complies with the requirements of the Dog and Cat Management Board at all times, unless it would harm the dog

-• except while confined to the owner’s premises, have a muzzle securely fixed on its mouth to prevent it from biting and be under effective control by reason of physical restraint, and
+• have a muzzle securely fixed on its mouth to prevent it from biting, and be under effective control by reason of physical restraint, except while confined to the owner’s premises.

-• the person responsible for the dog to undertake specified training courses
+A Control (Dangerous Dog) Order may also require the person responsible for the dog, or the dog, or both, to undertake specified training courses.

-If a dog subject to this order is seized and detained, it may be microchipped and desexed, with the cost recoverable from the owner as a debt due to the council [see ss 61(5) and (6)].
+If a dog subject to a Control (Dangerous Dog) Order is seized and detained, it may be microchipped and desexed, with the cost recoverable from the owner as a debt due to the council [s 61(5) and (6)].

 Control (Menacing Dog) Order

-The local council may make a Control (Menacing Dog) Order if satisfied that the dog is menacing and the dog has attacked, harassed or chased a person, animal or bird, or is likely to do so, in circumstances that would constitute an offence (or is subject to an order of another jurisdiction that corresponds to a Control (Menacing Dog) Order) [see Dog and Cat Management Act 1995 (SA) s 51(c)].
+The local council or the Board may make a Control (Menacing Dog) Order if satisfied that the dog is menacing and the dog has attacked, harassed or chased a person, animal or bird, or is likely to do so, in circumstances that would constitute an offence [Dog and Cat Management Act 1995 (SA) s 51(c)].
+An order may also be made if the dog is subject to an order of another jurisdiction that corresponds to a Control (Menacing Dog) Order).

 • be microchipped within a specified period (if not already)